- Latin America

 4. Refer your parents to our FAQs and Articles

-Many of the questions your parents will have about matters relating to teaching English abroad like health insurance, housing, salaries and so forth are addressed in a clear fashion in our FAQs and Articles.
+Many of the questions your parents will have about matters relating to teaching English abroad like health insurance, housing, salaries and so forth are addressed in a clear fashion over on our blog.
 Here are some that may be of particular interest to your folks:

 - How Big is the Job Market for English teachers Abroad?